Colorblind James Experience

-Colorblind James Experience were an American alternative roots/pop/rock band founded in 1980 in Rochester, New York, United States.
+Colorblind James Experience was an American alternative roots/pop/rock band.
 Bandleader and singer/songwriter/guitarist "Colorblind" James Charles Cuminale was originally from Rochester, New York, but assembled early versions of what would become the Experience in Oswego, New York, before relocating to San Francisco, California.
 After a couple years of mixed results there, the band regrouped and moved again, this time back to Rochester which remained its home base until Cuminale's premature death in 2001.
 The band enjoyed brief fame in the UK and Europe after BBC DJ John Peel gave the Experience some exposure.
 Their "Dance Critters" single reached number 10 on the UK Indie Chart, while their albums Colorblind James Experience and Why Should I Stand Up reached numbers 5 and 13 respectively.

 Often humorous ("The music stopped.
 And then it started again.") and parodic, and just as often laced with a profoundly questioning spirituality; their music blended elements of polka, country, cocktail jazz, blues, rockabilly, Tex-Mex, rock and roll and other genres.
 The band's sound was to a large extent inspired by the "old, weird America" chased by Bob Dylan and The Band during their Basement Tapes period, but other prominent influences included Ray Charles, Randy Newman, and Van Morrison.

 Their line-up changed repeatedly over the years, and their third album was released under the name of Colorblind James and the Death Valley Boys.

 History

 1978-1981: Formation

 The Colorblind James Experience began as Colorblind James & The White Caps.
 While primarily based around the original songs of Chuck Cuminale, a.k.a.
 Colorblind James, the band also featured original songs by lead guitarist G. Elwyn Meixner.
 Rounding out the line-up were Rush Tattered, née Russell Tarby, on lead vocals, Kevin McDevitt on drums and Terry O’Neill on bass.

 The band was formed in Oswego, New York, and christened the White Caps in homage to both Gene Vincent and the Blue Caps as well as the ubiquitous white caps of Lake Ontario.
 It was an immediate hit drawing a large and loyal following to the Market House Music Hall located on Oswego's Water Street.
-The songs were mostly executed in a fast and frantic two-beat style propelled by Kevin McDevitt’s manic and ferocious drumming.
+The songs were mostly executed in a fast and frantic two-beat style propelled by Kevin McDevitt's manic and ferocious drumming.